conan-io/docs/reference/extensions/hooks.rst

                 conanfile.output.error(f"[REQUIRED ATTRIBUTES] Conanfile doesn't have '{field}'.
                                           It is recommended to add it as attribute.")

-This hook checks the recipe content prior to it being exported and prior to downloading the sources.
+This hook checks the recipe content prior to it being exported.
 Basically the ``pre_export()`` function checks the attributes of the ``conanfile`` object to see if there is an URL, a license and a description and if missing, warns the user with a message through the ``conanfile.output``.
 This is done **before** the recipe is exported to the local cache.